LeBron James joins LA Lakers on 4-year contract worth £117M

 It was his management, Klutch Sports Group that made the announcement on Sunday, July 1 that he will be joining one of NBA’S most iconic franchises.

-According to reports, James won’t be having any more comment on the recent development neither would they be a welcoming press conference or celebration in Los Angeles.
+According to reports, James won’t be having any more comment on the recent development neither would there be a welcoming press conference or celebration in Los Angeles.

 His only public statement will be on July 30 in Akron when he opens a public school which was started by his family foundation.